Botanic Gardens Conservation International

 Key Quote from Leadership:

-Paul Smith on botanical garden leadership: “Botanic gardens are complex organizations, and their leaders need to acquire a wide range of skills, with directors describing themselves as combinations of salesperson, retailer, caterer, scientist, gardener and business leader.”
+Paul Smith on botanical garden leadership: “Botanic gardens are complex organisations, and their leaders need to acquire a wide range of skills, with directors describing themselves as combinations of salesperson, retailer, caterer, scientist, gardener and business leader.”

 Staff: 31 employees with 3 earning over £60,000 annually